Icyconfusion/Hackpad-macropad/README.md

 4x M3x16 Bolt
 4x M3 Heatset

+During the prject I had to solve the issue of not having enough pins to fit all the buttons.
+This led me to trying a button matrix, but instead I chose charlieplexing as the more appropriate method to fit the buttons.
+I then decided, to increase the outputs, I should introduce layers to the macropad in QMK.
+This part of the QMK firmware was quite easy, but it took many, many hours attempting to solve the problems that arose from charlieplexing.
 A massive thank you to Hackclub blueprint for this project and their guidance on the Hackpad project.